-Speaking in a language which resonates with the customer is key.
-Through text analysis, you can compare your brand tone of voice to that of your customers, to reveal whether you could better align your communications or as a method to define your brand values.
+Speaking in a language that resonates with the customer is key.
+Through text analysis, you can compare your brand tone of voice to that of your customers, to reveal whether you could better align your communications or as a method to define brand strategy and values.

 Compare 1-star reviews to 5-star reviews to understand the differences between happy and frustrated customers.
-Use these insights to inform your brand strategy, from product development to improving customer service.
+Use these insights to inform and define brand strategy, from product development to improving customer service.

 By comparing customer data over time, you’ll be able to measure the effectiveness of a marketing campaign, assess the impact of product innovation or evaluate whether changes in your brand strategy have been effective.